 Flexible and product-led: how ETIM-UK evolves to match your products

 New products are launched and existing products evolve, and the ETIM classification needs to keep pace.

 Created by ETIM International, there is a tried and tested method for submitting and managing changes and additions to any in-country ETIM classification.
 Any Request For Change (RFC) or addition can only be made by a member of their Technical Committee.
-For the UK, David Lorrison, the EDA’s Head of ETIM-UK, will process and manage all RFCs and additions centrally for the UK.
+For the UK, the EDA’s Richard Appleton, will process and manage all RFCs and additions centrally for the UK.